tntgamer685347/VutriumBot/README.md

 - ❌ Bot logic and decision making (Python client)
 - ❌ Controller input simulation
 - ❌ Machine learning models

+### **🚨 Current State & Code Quality Warning**

+**This codebase is currently in a rough state and should be considered experimental:**

+- 🔴 **Code Quality**: The code is admittedly messy, poorly organized, and lacks proper documentation
+- 🔴 **Hook Reliability**: Many of the function hooks are unstable and don't work consistently
+- 🔴 **Memory Management**: While functional, the memory reading implementation needs significant cleanup
+- 🔴 **Error Handling**: Insufficient error handling in many critical sections
+- 🔴 **Architecture**: The overall architecture could be significantly improved

+**Known Issues:**
+- Function hooks may fail to initialize properly
+- Some ESP features may not render correctly
+- TCP bridge can be unreliable under certain conditions
+- Memory access patterns may cause crashes in some scenarios
+- Pattern scanning may fail on newer game versions

+**This project is shared primarily for:**
+- 📚 **Educational purposes** - Learning about game hacking techniques
+- 🔧 **Reference implementation** - Base for building better tools
+- 🤝 **Community contribution** - Hoping others can improve upon it

+**If you're looking for a production-ready solution, this isn't it (yet).** Consider this a starting point that needs significant work to be reliable.

 ## 🛠️ Building the Project